Tekraj15/JobMatcher-AI/README.md

 JobMatcher AI leverages state-of-the-art semantic search models supported by heuristic signals(Skills Matching and Experience Allignment) to deeply analyze both resumes and job descriptions.
 Within seconds, it returns the top-matching jobs, not just by title, but by meaningful skill and context alignment.

-JobMatcher AI solves this through a state-of-the-art semantic search models supported by hybrid scoring system that combines:
+JobMatcher AI solves this through a state-of-the-art semantic search model supported by a hybrid scoring system that combines:
 - **Semantic Understanding**: Deep contextual analysis using transformer models
 - **Heuristic Signals**:
   - Skill Matching: Precise extraction and comparison of technical requirements
-  - Experience Alignment: Years-of-experience validation against job requirements
+  - Experience Alignment: Years of experience validation against job requirements
 - **Weighted Re-ranking**: Intelligent combination of multiple signals for accurate prioritization
-- **Feedback labelled Fine-tuning**: Model trained and fine-tuned using user provided feedback labels('relavant' or 'not relevant') to improve the job matching and recommendation engine further.
+- **Feedback labelled Fine-tuning**: Model trained and fine-tuned using user-provided feedback labels('relevant' or 'not relevant') to improve the job matching and recommendation engine further.

 JobMatcher AI is a modular end‑to‑end semantic search pipeline: raw job ingestion, vector embedding, Pinecone indexing, FastAPI-based search API, responsive HTML/JS frontend with real‑time feedback, and feedback‑driven fine‑tuning.
 Collaborators can add new data sources, improve parsing logic, or swap embedding models seamlessly.